campa-consortium/lattice-standard/source/constructing-lattices.md

 Notice that by specifying a `CLOSED` geometry it does **not** mean that the downstream end of the last element of the `Branch` has the same [floor](#s:floor) coordinates as the floor coordinates at the beginning.
-Setting the geometry to `CLOSED` simply signals to a program that it may be appropriate to calculate closed (periodic) orbits and periodic Twiss parameters as opposed to calculating orbits and Twiss parameters based upon initial orbit and Twiss parameters set for the beginning of the `Branch`.
+Setting the geometry to `CLOSED` simply signals to a program that it may be appropriate to calculate closed (periodic) orbits and Twiss parameters as opposed to calculating orbits and Twiss parameters based upon orbit and Twiss parameters set by the User for the beginning of the `Branch`.
 Indeed, it is sometimes convenient to treat branches as closed even though there is no closure in the floor coordinate sense.
 For example, when a storage ring has a number of repeating "periods", it may be convenient to only use one period in a simulation.

-% Stuff that could be added to the standard:
-%  BeamLine manipulations like slices, element removal, substitution list, etc.